 Herbert Sturz, (Co-Founder), is the founding chairman of The After-School Corporation and serves as a trustee of the Open Society Institute.
 He represents the Open Society on the board of National Urban Reconstruction and Housing Agency (NURCHA), a non-governmental organization that has facilitated construction of over 200,000 low-income houses throughout South Africa.
 He was also the founding director of the Vera Institute of Justice; New York Deputy Mayor for Criminal Justice; Chairman of the New York City Planning Commission, and editorial board member of The New York Times.
 Mr. Sturz received a B.A. from the University of Wisconsin and an M.A. from Columbia University.
 He was a finalist for the Purpose Prize, which celebrates individuals over the age of 60 who make significant contributions to society through social entrepreneurship efforts.
 His honors include the Rockefeller Public Service Award, the Roscoe Pound Award, and the August Vollmer Award.

-Michael M. Weinstein, (Co-Founder), is Director of Programs for the Robin Hood Foundation.
+Michael M. Weinstein, (Co-Founder), is Executive Director of Impact Matters.
 He holds a Ph.D. in economics from MIT and was chairman of the economics department at Haverford College.
 He provided economics analysis and commentaries for National Public Radio, served on The New York Times’ editorial board, and was the paper’s economics columnist in the 1990s.
 In 2001, he became Director of the Maurice R. Greenberg Center for Geoeconomic Studies at the Council on Foreign Relations, also holding the Paul A. Volcker Chair at the council.
 Mr. Weinstein directs the Institute for Journalists at The New York Times Company Foundation and is President and Founder of W.A.D.
 Financial Counseling, a nonprofit foundation that provides poor families with free financial counseling.
 He is the editor of Globalization: What’s New, co-author of The Democracy Advantage: How Democracies Promote Prosperity and Peace, author of Recovery and Redistribution Under the N.I.R.A., and has written extensively about welfare, inequality, poverty, health care, energy, social security, tax, budget, trade, environment, regulation, antitrust, telecommunications, education, banking, and many other public policy issues.

 J. Noah Brown was named the fourth President and Chief Executive Officer of the Association of Community College Trustees (ACCT) by the association’s board of directors on October 1, 2005.
 An experienced association executive specializing in public policy, legislative advocacy, and strategic planning, Mr. Brown is a nationally recognized authority on community college governance, a contributor to national publications, and a speaker on a broad range of topics to large audiences.
 His experience spans more than twenty-nine years in the nation’s capital working in the nonprofit sector.
 He provides national leadership on behalf of more than 6,000 elected and appointed officials governing 1,200 community colleges throughout the United States.
 Much of his work has focused on strengthening the strategic connections between community college boards and the national and state organizations so important to supporting the mission of community colleges.
 Mr. Brown serves as an ex officio member of the board for Community Colleges for International Development, Inc., and is a member of the board of directors for the Council for Resource Development (CRD).
 He also serves on the board for the National Association for Community College Entrepreneurship (NACCE), and the board of directors for the Association Mutual Health Insurance Company (AMHIC), where he serves as Secretary on the Executive Committee.
 Mr. Brown represents ACCT on the Washington Higher Education Secretariat, and the Committee for Education Funding.
 He is an appointed member of the steering committee for the United States – Denmark Partnership for Vocational Education, U.S. Department of Education.
 He serves on the executive advisory council for Sungard Higher Education, and previously served a three-year term (through 2010) as Commissioner on the U.S. National Commission for UNESCO, U.S. Department of State.